 Composite resin dental fillings are popular since they look better than silver fillings.
 Plenty of dentists no longer use silver fillings in favor of the composite variety.
 Furthermore, composite fillings have more of an adhesive quality, making it that much easier for the dentist to perform minimally invasive dentistry that allows you to retain as many of your original teeth as possible.

 Silver fillings tend to last a bit longer than composite fillings.
 Your silver fillings will likely last around 12 years while most composite fillings last around 10 years.
-If you are willing to sacrifice smile aesthetics for an extra couple years of filling utility, the silver variety is definitely worth considering.
+If you are willing to sacrifice smile aesthetics for an extra couple of years of filling utility, the silver variety is definitely worth considering.

 How to Extend the Lifespan of Dental Fillings